 Make sure to screen tenants on the basis of their credit rating and income level, as well as employment and relevant criminal history, and rental backgrounds.
 Having a throughout screening process in place helps you land qualified long-term tenants.

-In addition to doing this, make sure to add a clause to your lease that covers potential situations such as the cost of disposing of abandoned property, how you’re going to store any abandoned property, and for how long.
+In addition to doing this, make sure to add a clause to your lease agreement that covers potential situations such as the cost of disposing of abandoned property, how you’re going to store any abandoned property, and for how long.

 Following an eviction, it’s possible that a tenant will leave behind personal belongings.
 Knowing how to properly store them is vital.
 With these tips, you’re better positioned to address the situation should it arise.